-If the committee determines that a Private Member's Motion, in whole or in part, should be accepted, and that the matter is ready for decision by the Storting without further study, the Minister concerned shall be given the opportunity to comment on the Motion before a substantive recommendation is submitted.
-In addition, one-third of the members of the committee may require that a letter is sent to a Minister that requests the Minister to comment on the Private Member's Motion.
+Unless it is clear that a Private Member's Motion will not be accepted, the minister concerned shall be given the opportunity to comment on the Motion before a substantive recommendation is submitted.
+In addition, one-third of the members of the committee may require that a letter be sent to a minister that requests the minister to comment on the Private Member's Motion.
+The spokesperson on the matter or the committee chair shall be the sender of the request on behalf of the committee.
+The minister's answer shall be made available to the members of the committee.